Arthur Ashe Monument

 The Arthur Ashe Monument is a bronze sculpture by Paul DiPasquale installed along Richmond, Virginia's Monument Avenue.
-The statue depicts tennis player Arthur Ashe, who was born and raised in Richmond.
+The statue depicts tennis player Arthur Ashe, who was born, raised and buried in Richmond.

 Description

 The statue is situated on a 16-foot granite pedestal on a traffic island, at the intersection of Monument Avenue and Roseneath Road.
 The 12-foot tall bronze sculpture depicts Arthur Ashe holding a tennis racket in one hand and books in the other, surrounded by children.
 The books are raised higher than the tennis racket; this was requested by Ashe himself, as he tended to emphasize education over sports.
 Ashe's depiction faces west and the children face east.

 Background

 Arthur Ashe

 Ashe was born at Richmond's St. Philip Hospital for Negroes on March 10, 1943.
 During his childhood, Richmond was segregated, and he was denied entry to tennis tournaments and was not allowed to practice on the city's best courts.
 In 1960, Ashe moved to St. Louis to attend Sumner High School.
-In the following years, Ashe would become the first player selected to the United States Davis Cup team (1981), and was the only black man to win the singles title at the US Open (1968), the Australian Open (1975), and Wimbledon (1975) tennis tournaments.
+In the following years, Ashe would become the first black player selected to the United States Davis Cup team (1963), and was the only black man to win the singles title at the US Open (1968), the Australian Open (1975), and Wimbledon (1975) tennis tournaments.
 He retired in April 1980.
-Following his death of AIDS-related pneumonia on February 6, 1993, Ashe's body laid in state at Virginia's Executive Mansion, located in Richmond.
+Following his death of AIDS-related pneumonia on February 6, 1993, Ashe's body lay in state at Virginia's Executive Mansion, located in Richmond.